Which city is cheaper, San Antonio or Columbus?

 Should I visit Columbus or San Antonio?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 The capital city of Ohio, Columbus sits at the meeting point of America's Rust Belt, Bible Belt, Appalachia, and the Plains.
 It is also home of Ohio State University, which is a major financial and economic force in the city.
 You'll likely need a car to navigate the city, although there is a bus system, COTA, which can take you to some of Columbus' highlights.

 The third largest city in Texas, San Antonio, has grown in recent years as a popular travel destination.
 It's a beautiful city that is strategically situated at the edge of Texas's Hill Country near the South Texas Plains and Prairie Lakes areas.
 The city holds on to its small town feel despite having a population of about 1.4 million and 2.3 million in the greater metropolitan area.
 The city holds tight to its Spanish and Mexican heritage, making it a fascinating cultural destination.
 The Hispanic population has much influence in the city and this makes it a fun and unique city to visit, particularly during Fiesta week, which is an annual celebration with parades, music and food.

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Columbus is $126, while the average daily cost in San Antonio is $106.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
 What follows is a categorical breakdown of travel costs for Columbus and San Antonio in more detail.